< Home

 Objectives:

 Conventional cystotomy is associated with a significant complication rate, prolonged hospital stays, and high rates of stone persistence and recurrence.
+This study describes a percutaneous cystolithotomy technique and presents preliminary results about complications, length of hospital stays, and recurrence rates.

 Methods: